oconnorjohnson/try-error/try-error-docs/DOCUMENTATION_IMPROVEMENT_PLAN.md

 ## Conclusion

-Implementing these improvements will transform try-error documentation from functional to exceptional, matching or exceeding the standards set by industry leaders.
+Implementing these improvements will transform tryError documentation from functional to exceptional, matching or exceeding the standards set by industry leaders.
 The investment in documentation quality will directly impact adoption, developer satisfaction, and community growth.

 **Estimated Total Timeline**: 8 weeks
 **Estimated Total Effort**: ~320 hours